drewletcher/html-data-parser/README.md

 `{string|regexp} heading` - Heading, H1-H6 element, in the document after which the parser will look for a TABLE; optional, default: none.
 The parser does a string comparison or regexp match looking for first occurrence of `heading` value in a heading element.
 If neither `heading` or `id` are specified then data output contains all rows from all tables found in the document.

-`{string} id` - TABLE element id attribute in the document to parse for tabular data; optional, default: none.
+`{string|regexp} id` - TABLE element id attribute in the document to parse for tabular data; optional, default: none.
 The parser does a string comparison of the `id` value in TABLE elements ID attribute.
 If neither `heading` or `id` are specified then data output contains all rows from all tables found in the document.

 `{number} cells` - Minimum number of cells in tabular data; optional, default: 1.
 The parser will NOT output rows with less than `cells` number of cells.